almostearthling/when-command/support/docs/install.md

 10. close the current console window, and open a new one: this is to ensure that the updated `PATH` environemnt variable is active
 11. launch the configuration utility, by typing `when config` on the command line: create a task and a condition of your choice, and save the configuration file by clicking the _Save_ button.

 Once a configuration is available, the resident application can be started from the command line using the `when start` command.
-A shortcut can be created, using just `when start` a the command to execute, using the tools provided by Gnome in order to add it to the _Startup Applications_.
+A shortcut can be created, using just `when start` as the command to execute, using the tools provided by Gnome in order to add it to the _Startup Applications_.
 Development of an automated way to achieve this is underway.
 The `when-bg` command also exists on Linux, but its behaviour is absolutely identical to `when`.

 ## See Also